top of page

 How a Melbourne buyers advocate helps

 At Concierge Buyers Advocates, we combine street-level experience with forensic due diligence to uncover material facts before you commit.
-Our builder trained buyers advocates performs an initial assessment of the property during onsite inspections, and review Section 32 disclosures, check overlays and pressure-test agent claims against evidence.
-When something doesn’t stack up, we flag it—and either adjust price/terms or walk you away.
+Our builder trained buyers advocates spots glaring issues during our initial assessment of the property during onsite inspections, and review Section 32 disclosures, check overlays and pressure-test agent claims against evidence.
+When something doesn’t stack up, we flag it—and either adjust price / terms or walk you away.

 Buying in 2025 and 2026?
 Get an independent second opinion before you bid or buy.
 We’ll help you avoid overpaying, avoid surprises, and buy with confidence.